|

 'Tis the Seasons for the Tourists

-Off-season travel is usually much more fun, as crowds are smaller, lines are shorter, and you can actually glimpse some Europeans in between the masses of camera-toting tourists flitting from their A/C bus into yet another cathedral or museum and back again.
+Off-season travel is usually much more fun, as crowds are smaller, lines are shorter, and you can actually glimpse some locals in between the masses of camera-toting tourists flitting from their A/C bus into yet another cathedral or museum and back again.

 The most popular time to visit Europe is early summer, especially June and July.
 With the exception of ski resorts, this is the highest of high season, which means all of the services that cater to tourism throw open their doors and welcome in the droves.
 It also means that there will be droves.